Parkola has been involved with Horticulture since 1970 when

 provide cut Protea flowers, foliages and fillers to the San Diego

 market.
-They have earned an outstanding reputation for providing
+They earned an outstanding reputation for providing

-first class quality products (over 200 varieties) that are sold to
+first class quality products (over 200 varieties) that were sold to

 both wholesale florists and retail buyers at local farmers' markets.